changgoo/usrp-introduction/docs/students/liam_wang.md

 <img src="/Users/wanglm/Desktop/usrp-introduction/docs/students/IMG_4168.jpeg">

-I'm a rising senior in the Astrophysical Sciences Department here at Princeton.
+I'm a rising senior in the Astrophysical Sciences Department here at Princeton, and I'm from Oxford, Ohio.

 My research interests include black holes, galaxies, protoplanetary discs, and the ISM.